 One of them is infertility.
-Many of the patients undergoing radiation and/or chemotherapy will not be able to have children in the future despite having survived the cancer.
+Many of the patients undergoing radiation and/or chemotherapy will not be able to have children in the future despite having survived cancer.

-The effect and severity of cancer therapies on male fertility depends on several factors, such as the type of tumor, age, the radiation dose, etc. For example, the most aggressive cancers for fertility are testicular cancer, prostate cancer, leukemia, and Hodking's lymphoma.
+The effect and severity of cancer therapies on male fertility depend on several factors, such as the type of tumor, age, the radiation dose, etc. For example, the most aggressive cancers for fertility are testicular cancer, prostate cancer, leukemia, and Hodking's lymphoma.

 As for the types of cancer treatment, they affect fertility in the following ways:

 - chemotherapy drugs are used to eliminate cells in the body that are in division.
 Tumor cells divide rapidly, but there are also other healthy cells that can be found in the division, such as spermatogonia (stem cells from the testicle).
 Alkylating agents such as mechlorethamine or procarbazine are some of the anti-tumor drugs that most affect the male reproductive system.

 - radiation directed at the pelvic area can also affect the testicles and destroy the stem cell population, especially if high energy (24 Gy) rays are used.

 - when removal of one or both testicles is required (orchiectomy).
 With a testicle, it would still be possible to have children if the testicular function is restored, but without both, it would not be possible.

 Get more information about this topic here: What Are the Effects of Cancer on Fertility?